rochus-keller/Som/Readme.md

 This VM deviates in the following aspects from CSOM and SOM++:

-- apparently a call to an unknown method should call the method "doesNotUnderstand: selector arguments: arguments"; this VM instead reports a Lua error like "attempt to call method 'foo' (a nil value)"; apparently subsequent calls to the unknown method should just return the argument Array, which is not implemented here; I thus disabled DoesNotUnderstandMessage.som;
+- apparently a call to an unknown method should call the method "doesNotUnderstand: selector arguments: arguments"; this VM instead reports a Lua error like "attempt to call method 'foo' (a nil value)"; apparently subsequent calls to the unknown method should just return the argument Array, which is not implemented here; I thus disabled DoesNotUnderstandTest.som;
 - call to escaped blocks with non-local returns doesn't work, because the non-local return requires pcall and a method local closure which is different if the block is called within another method; thus BlockTest>>testEscapedBlock is deactivated (there seem to be other issues in this test as well);
 - primitive implementations also have the class Method; class Primitive is not used; thus ClassStructureTest>>testThatCertainMethodsArePrimitives modified;
 - Block1 is not used; each block has class Block instead; thus ClassStructureTest>>testClassIdentity is modified;